inrupt/public-documentation/coding-conventions/rdf-vocabulary-guidelines.md

 ### Recommended prefixes

-- Because anyone can define whatever prefix they want for vocabularies (e.g. the Dublin Core Term vocabulary is often used with prefix `dc:`, or `dct:`, or `dcterms:`), we provide here the prefixes that we at Inrupt use for common vocabularies, just to try and keep out prefix usage consistent across all our RDF:
+- Because anyone can define whatever prefix they want when re-using vocabularies (e.g. the Dublin Core Terms vocabulary is often used with the prefix `dc:`, or `dct:`, or `dcterms:` (the Turtle serialization of the vocabulary itself uses `dcterms:`, so we do too!)), we provide here the prefixes that we at Inrupt use for common vocabularies, just to try and keep our prefix usage consistent across all our RDF:

 ```
 prefix dcterms:  <http://purl.org/dc/terms/>